samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 You can provide the two arguments to these slots either as children nodes, where the first child node becomes the LHS part, and the second its RHS part - Or you can alternatively supply the LHS part as an expression leading to a value, at which point the only child argument assumed for your comparison becomes the RHS argument.
-Magic contains the following comparison slots out of the box.

 ### How to use [eq]